xytis/GURPS/Campaigns/Ravnica/07_3_najwa.md

 # Secret meeting with Najwa(Nai)

 You see a familiar face in the street.
 A thug named Gregor.
-He discretly nods to you and shows a sign that he needs to talk with you.
+He discreetly nods to you and shows a sign that he needs to talk with you.
 You know better than to reject a generous hand of Orzhov, so you say goodbyes to your party and dart into nearby alley.